RFC Format Change FAQ – 27 January 2021

-Authors will be allowed to submit a plain text file.
-It will have to be converted to a basic XML file prior to publication, and a tool that will assist with that is necessary for both the RFC Editor and the authors.
+Authors are allowed to submit a plain text file.
+It will have to be converted to a basic XML file prior to publication using id2xml.
 See also “What does this mean for authors who don’t use xml2rfc?“

-HTML, TXT, and PDF will be the first publication formats available.
-EPUB is also expected, and will be offered at a later date.
+HTML, TXT, and PDF are the first publication formats available.
+EPUB is also expected, and may be offered at a later date.

 - “Will you republish any RFCs in the new Canonical format?”

-- “How will images be handled for the plain text version of an RFC?”
+- “How are images handled for the plain text version of an RFC?”

 The RFC Editor will accept both ASCII art and SVG.
 If only ASCII art is provided, it will be included in all publication formats.
 If ASCII art and SVG are both provided, ASCII art will be included in the plain text, and SVG in all other outputs.
 A note indicating alternative artwork is available is strongly advised.
-If only SVG is provided, a URI will be included in the plain text publication format (destination TBD).
+If only SVG is provided, a URI will be included in the plain-text publication format pointing to the HTML version.
 All artwork and figures should have a complete written description to support assisted reader technology.

 - “What happens to paginated output?”

 RFC 6949 retires the requirement for pagination.
-Pagination conflicts with the requirement for reflowable text, which is considered a more urgent requirement given the variety of devices and preferences of the readers and the ability to refer to specific locations within a document through other mechanisms.
-While some formats such as PDF are naturally paginated, other file formats such as HTML are not.
-Authors and readers are encouraged to refer to section numbers when referring to specific text within an RFC.
+Pagination conflicts with the requirement for reflowable text.
+We are providing the ability to refer to specific locations within the document through other mechanisms.
+The PDF versions of RFCs are naturally paginated, while other file formats are not.
+Authors and readers should refer to section numbers when referring to specific text within an RFC.
 Paragraph numbers (in addition to section numbers) can be generated in the v3 HTML and PDF output formats for more granular reference targets.

-- “How will non-ASCII characters be handled when rendering the plain text version of an RFC?”
+- “How are non-ASCII characters handled when rendering the plain text version of an RFC?”

-- “What are the Internet-Drafts related to the RFC format effort?”
+- “What documents are related to the RFC format effort?”

-The RFC Format is a large project that has required several documents to capture the requirements found in each aspect of the work.
-The documents depend on each other, and are moving through the community review and publication process as a set to help keep those relationships intact.
+The RFC Format effort is a large project that has required several documents to capture the requirements found in each aspect of the work.
+The documents depend on each other, and they moved through the community review and publication process as a set to help keep those relationships intact.
 Several documents require understanding a separate document for full comprehension of the material.
-Below is the suggested reading order for the drafts that describe the new RFC format requirements.
+Below is the suggested reading order for the documents that describe the new RFC format requirements.
 The design team has done a great job in pulling all of this together, and many members of the community have reviewed these in parts and offered targeted feedback.
-Please take this time to review the drafts as a compendium, and then review the Statements of Work that describe the programming effort that will depend on these drafts as their requirements.
+The documents were published as Informational RFCs within the IAB stream (except for the last one under “Workflow and tools”).

 - The big picture